 Saturday 3rd August: Moel Arthur Open Day

-CRAG have invited CAS members to their Open Day.
-The Group is investigating a new area adjacent to that excavated in previous seasons and it is hoped that this will give further insights into past activity on the hillside.
+CAS members attended CRAG’s Open Day.
+CRAG is investigating a new area adjacent to that excavated in previous seasons and it is hoped that this will give further insights into past activity on the hillside.

 Visit to a Medieval Pottery Site, Saturday 8th June 2019